 A generic test like the Transportation Skills Assessment Tool is not enough to assess a good person-environment fit.
 Clients do not know if they can use paratransit without knowing the demands of the system available to them.
 Here is a comparison of two systems I used.
 One service covers the state of New Jersey and the other covers only my county.
 Repeated paratransit trips must be made to stay at home - bank, grocery store, drug store, doctor, dentist, out-patient therapy, post office, clothing store, etc. Paratransit kept me out of long-term care until I regained the ability to drive.

 Language.
 To qualify for the county service I had to give my address and diagnosis during a phone conversation.
 The state required a one hour in-person interview where I had to explain why I could not take public transportation.
 For example, my balance is poor so I would fall if I was standing when the vehicle started moving.
-When making a reservation, both systems required me to tell them what ambulatory device I used so they knew what type of vehicle to send.
+When making a reservation, both systems required me to tell them what ambulatory device I used (e.g. cane, wheelchair) so they knew what type of vehicle to send.

 Planning Ahead.
 For the county a reservation had to be made 2 weeks in advance and they asked only for my name.
 For the state a reservation had to be made 24 hours in advance and they asked for my paratransit identification number.
-To remember the pick-up times for a trip I wrote them on a calendar that sat on the table where I ate breakfast.
+To remember the pick-up times for each trip I wrote them on a calendar that sat on the table where I ate breakfast.
 The county required only the name of the store because the person making the reservation was local and knew the area.
 The state required exact addresses and names of cross streets because the person making the reservation was miles away.
 I got out a list of these destination details before making a reservation.
 Both services had a two bag limit.
 This meant I had to plan multiple

 trips when I needed bulky objects like toilet paper.